Heidi Klum Reveals Her Bikini Body During Family Vacation

 The new snaps shared by the site this week show Klum and her kids with former husband Seal, 14-year-old Helene, 12-year-old Henry, 11-year-old Johan, and 8-year-old Lou all vacationing together with the model and America’s Got Talent host’s parents on August 1.

-Heidi was sporting yellow, blue, and black striped bikini bottoms in the candid new paparazzi photos while shielded her skin from the sun in a long transparent black coverup that she tied around the back of her neck.
+Heidi was sporting yellow, blue, and black striped bikini bottoms in the candid new paparazzi photos while shielding her skin from the sun in a long transparent black coverup that she tied around the back of her neck.

 Klum’s incredible toned arms and legs were on full display as she soaked up the sun in her bikini, as the candid paparazzi snaps also captured the star relaxing in the water on an inflatable as she put her hands behind her head.